tusharOxacular09/Cryptocurrency-Dashboard/README.md

 # Cryptocurrency Dashboard
+A crypto dashboard is a digital platform that lives on a website or an app (either desktop or mobile).
+Its primary function is to track your cryptocurrency accounts and coins and monitor their historical prices and current values so that you can manage both your crypto assets and related financial plans accordingly.

+## Description
 - This is a cryptocurrency dashboard made using React.
 This Application is mainly usefull for viwing all the details of    cryptocurrencies according to the market cap.

 - This application provides a beautiful user interface to view the cryptocurrencies by using different charts and  graphs with giving the time duration.